-But ever since, Tikal has skyrocketed and the amount of visitors that the Mayan ruins receive each year is just mind-blowing.
+But ever since, Tikal has skyrocketed and the amount of visitors that the Mayan ruins of Tikal receive each year is just mind-blowing.

-I lost my heart in Yaxha the first time I visited, so I went back a few years later and it was still as mesmerizing as I remembered it!
+I lost my heart in Yaxha the first time I went there, so I went back a few years later and it was still as mesmerizing as I remembered it!